Kuifje02/vrpy/paper/paper.md

 # Future Work

 There are many ways ``vrpy`` could be improved.
 To boost the run times, specific heuristics for each variant could be implemented, e.g., Solomon's insertion algorithm [@solomon1987algorithms] for the VRPTW.
 Second, the pricing problem is solved with ``cspy``, which is quite recent (2019) and is still being fine tuned.
-Also, currently, stabilization issues are delt with a basic interior point based strategy which could be improved [@pessoa2018automation].
+Also, currently, stabilization issues are delt with a basic interior point based strategy which could be enhanced [@pessoa2018automation].
 Last but not least, there are many cutting strategies in the literature [@costa2019exact] that have not been implemented and which have proven to significantly reduce run times for such problems.

 # Acknowledgements